 San Marco is the most touristy of the six sestieri of central Venice, especially from March-October.
 If you are hoping for a quiet and peaceful area to stay in Venice, this is probably not the best place to consider.

-Stay In San Marco If you are first-timers; You want to stay right at the heart of the Venetian atmosphere; You are visiting for a shorter break or weekend trip; you want luxury stay and fine dining; you want lots of sightseeing;
+Stay In San Marco If you are first-timers; You want to stay right at the heart of the Venice island; You are visiting for a shorter break or weekend trip; you want luxury stay and fine dining; you want lots of sightseeing;

 Best places to stay in Venice in San Marco:

-luxury ($$$): The Gritti Palace This 5-star hotel is located in the heart of Venice, in a former noble residence on Venice’s Grand Canal, with stunning views of Santa Maria delle Salute Church.
-It offers luxurious rooms with free wifi, air conditioning, a satellite flat-screen TV, and private bathrooms with bathrobes and slippers.
+- luxury ($$$): The Gritti Palace, 5-star hotel, located in a former noble residence on Venice’s Grand Canal, with views of Santa Maria delle Salute Church.
+It is short wak from La Fenice theatre and Santa Maria del Giglio’s vaporetto water bus stop.

 - Best areas to stay in Verona